matty316/looks/README.md

 * Admin Users
 * Make it not look ugly
 * Take picture from webcam (maybe)
-* Add images to items
 * Direct messages (maybe)
 * Ratings
-* Welcome email, mailers and mad mimi for newsletter
+* Welcome email, mailers and mad mimi or mailchimp for newsletter
 * Ajax
 * Items
 * Item images
+* Use cloud image storage in production
+* Create logo and icons
+* Blog
+* Static pages
-* Image resizing
+* Contact form

 Done
 * Users
 * Authentication
 * User images
 * Separate homepages for new and signed in users
+* Image resizing